Vladkarok/zabbix/templates/app/chia/README.md

 ## Overview

 Tested on Zabbix version: **6.2**, Chia version **1.6.1**.
-This template extracts data from Chia log file using Zabbix agent (active mode.
-Also it has built in graphs on each item (but I recommend to use dashboards for visualization) and trigger when the *time to find the proof* is long.
+This template extracts data from the Chia log file using the Zabbix Agent (active mode).
+Also, it has built-in graphs on each item (but I recommend using dashboards for visualization) and trigger when the *time to find the proof* is long.

 ## Setup

-Log file monitoring requires Zabbix Agent in **active** mode, so it need to be installed with configuration which will allow active checks:
+Log file monitoring requires Zabbix Agent in **active** mode, so it needs to be installed with a configuration that will allow active checks:
 - the same **hostname** in Zabbix Agent configuration and related Host in Zabbix frontend on your server;
-- the **IP address/domain name** of your *Zabbix server active* directive in *Zabbix agent configuration*
+- the **IP address/domain name** of your *Zabbix server active* directive in *Zabbix Agent configuration*
-Obviously you should be able to connect **from** monitored host **to** Zabbix server and open 10051 port on Zabbix server to receive connections from Zabbix Agent.
+You should be able to connect **from** monitored host **to** Zabbix server and open the 10051 port on the Zabbix server to receive connections from Zabbix Agent.
-Packages for Zabbix agent can be found here https://www.zabbix.com/download_agents
+Packages for Zabbix Agents can be found here https://www.zabbix.com/download_agents
 <br><br>
 ### In Windows